Kazakh Sapiyev pummels his way to gold

 Everton midfielder Ross Barkley is determined to reach double figures in both goals and assists by the end of the Premier League season, the 23-year-old has said.

-LONDON Serik Sapiyev stunned a boisterous home crowd on Sunday when he pummelled his way to welterweight gold with a 17-9 demolition of Britain's Freddie Evans and earned Kazakhstan their first boxing title of the Games.
+LONDON Serik Sapiyev stunned a boisterous home crowd on Sunday when he pummelled his way to welterweight gold with a 17-9 demolition of Britain's Freddie Evans and hand Kazakhstan its first boxing title of the Games.

-Kazakhstan, a rising force in amateur boxing who will host next year's world championships, pocketed a bronze and a silver elsewhere in the men's draw but when Sapiyev bounded into the ring, it looked like he was fully intent on getting gold.
+Kazakhstan, a rising force in amateur boxing who will host next year's world championships, had pocketed a bronze elsewhere in the men's draw but when Sapiyev bounded into the ring, it looked like he was fully intent on getting gold.

-"I have been waiting for this moment so long.
-In Beijing I lost in the quarter-finals and I was upset but I was dreaming about the next Olympics," Sapiyev told reporters.

 Evans, who had been improving with every round, beating Ukraine's world champion Taras Shelestyuk in the semi-finals, looked shocked as the Kazak easily took the second round to open up a 10-5 lead going into the last.

-After three rounds of absolute domination, Sapiyev threw his hands in the air and screamed as he returned to his corner.
-He left the arena draped in the baby blue Kazakh flag as a tired Evans exited with his head hanging.
+After three rounds of absolute domination, Sapiyev threw his hands in the air and screamed as he returned to his corner and left the arena draped in the baby blue Kazakh flag.

-"I beat the Ukraine world champion, the number one in the world.
-I've beat him.
-I've had four hard fights.
-That was my fifth but he was sharper today and obviously he came out on top," Evans said.

-"I'm still young - I'm only 21, I'm one of the youngest seniors here so I've done well."
+Sapiyev's team mate Adilbek Niyazymbetov can add a second gold when he fights in the light-heavyweight final later on Sunday while super-heavyweight Anthony Joshua still has the chance of handing Britain a third gold.

-Losing semi-finalists Taras Shelestyuk of Ukraine and Andrey Zamkovoy of Russia joined the finalists on the medal podium to accept their bronze medals.
+Losing semi-finalists Taras Shelestyuk of Ukraine and Andrey Zamkovoy of Russia took bronze.

 Everton midfielder Ross Barkley is determined to reach double figures in both goals and assists by the end of the Premier League season, the 23-year-old has said.